chadlouus/bootcamp-ce/lab2.md

 After verifying, press Ctrl-C to stop the container.

 ## Create a Container Registry Namespace
+1. Click on the Hamburger menu in IBM Cloud Console
+1. Scroll down the side bar menu, and select `Container Registry`, then `Namespaces`
+1. Make sure the `Location` shows the closest region to you, such as "Dallas" or "Sao Paulo"
+1. Click on the `Create` button
+2. Enter a name of `cr-bootcamp-devN` where N is your assigned developer number, such as dev3
+3. Click on `Create` button to create the namespace

 ## Deploy the Docker Image on IBM Code Engine